isomerpages/moe-xinminsec/announcements/announcements/_posts/2024-10-04-post-2025 MOE Financial Assistance Scheme.md

 </tbody>
 </table>
 <p>Families with Singaporean students that meet the above income criteria
-are invited to apply via eFAS by scanning the QR Code or the link below.
-Please note that softcopies of supporting documents are required to be attached for eFAS application.</p>
+are invited to apply via eFAS link in PG’s service section, by scanning the QR Code or the link below<em>. </em>Please note that softcopies of supporting documents are required to be attached for eFAS application.</p>
 <div class="isomer-image-wrapper">
 <img style="width:40%;" height="auto" width="100%" alt="2023 Financial Assistance Scheme (With Revised Income Criteria)" src="/images/Picture1.jpeg">
 </div>